darrenmason/gcr-docker-nginx-vite-vue3/README.md

 # gcr-docker-nginx-vite-vue3

+* This was scaffolded from `npm create vite` with Vue and TypeScript.
+A barebones config is added for Google Cloud Run container deployment using `Dockerfile` and `nginx.conf` configuration.
+* Usual boilerplate below.

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite. *Using Docker image and served by nginx.*

 ## Recommended IDE Setup